 A wavemaker was one of the other special effects on the ride.
 This wavemaker eventually was discontinued for use but remained on the ride.
 It was eventually repurposed for the wavemaker on the kiddie wave pool, Sandcastle Cove, when it was constructed as part of The Boardwalk expansion of Hersheypark in 2007.
 With that expansion, Canyon River Rapids received a new exit area.

 Canyon River Rapids had an on-ride film (rather than an on-ride photo) which recorded the experience of your ride.
 Cameras were placed all along the course of the ride that recorded every boat that passed through.
-Here is an example of one such video.
-A commercial promoting the on-ride film can be seen below.
+Here is an example of one such video, which you can watch below.
+It is from 1997.

 The on-ride film was removed in 2006, replaced with an on-ride photo.